Harmony (operating system): Applications and tools

 An advanced debugger called Melody was developed for Harmony at the Advanced Real-Time Toolset Laboratory at Carleton University.
 It was later commercialized as Remedy.

 The Harmony kernel underpinned the Actra project — a multiprocessing, multitasking Smalltalk.

 Harmony was used in the multitasking, multiprocessor Adagio robotics simulation workstation.

 Concepts from both Harmony and Adagio influenced the design of the Smalltalk-based Eva event driven user interface builder.

 Harmony was used as the underlying OS for several experimental robotic systems.

 Commercial

 Harmony was commercialized by the Taurus Computer Products division of Canadian industrial computer company Dy4.
 When Dy4 closed down their software division, four of Taurus' former developers founded Precise Software Technologies and continued developing the OS as Precise/MPX, the predecessor to their later Precise/MQX product.

-Another commercial operating system derived from Harmony is the Unison OS from Rowebot Research Inc.
+Another commercial operating system derived from Harmony is the Unison OS from Rowebots Research Inc.